Passionate about research that matters for education and employment

 Peter Riley Bahr, Ph.D.

 Dr. Bahr is a nationally recognized scholar and expert on community colleges, student outcomes, and economic mobility.
-His research focuses on the role of public postsecondary institutions in creating and advancing educational and economic opportunities for socioeconomically disadvantaged students, older/adult-age students, and marginalized students.
-The goals of his work are to improve college completion rates for these students and maximize the economic value of the credentials that they earn.
-A distinguishing feature of his work is close collaboration with state policymakers and institutional leaders to ensure that the work is directly informing policy development aimed at reducing inequality, achieving educational attainment goals, improving workforce opportunities, and strengthening state economic vitality and growth.
+His research focuses on the role of public postsecondary institutions—especially community and technical colleges—in creating and advancing educational and economic opportunities for socioeconomically disadvantaged students, adult-age students beginning in or returning to college, individuals returning to the community after incarceration, and other disadvantaged groups.
+Working closely with policymakers and institutional leaders, his research directly informs policy and practice aimed at reducing inequality, achieving educational attainment goals, improving workforce opportunities, and strengthening state economic vitality and growth.

 EmailLinkedIn@UMich